 Dry Eye is a multi-factorial disease.
 Risk factors include age, gender (increases in women post menopause), poor diet, (low in omega-3 fatty acids, high in bad omega-6 fatty acids), autoimmune disease (thyroid, lupus, rheumatoid arthritis, diabetes, Sjogren’s syndrome), low blink rate (due to use of digital devices or systemic disease such as Parkinson’s), medications (antihistamines, anti-depressants/anti-anxiety, diuretics, birth control pills), ocular surgery, contact lens wear, and environment (dry climate, low humidity in winter, windy conditions, flying on an airplane.)

 Thomas Eye Group is a TearLab Accredited Dry Eye Center offering state-of-the-art diagnostic testing and management of dry eye.
-Stuart Newman, M.D. in our Roswell office leads the Thomas Eye Group Dry Eye Center of Excellence.
-Dr. Newman is a Board Certified ophthalmologist who specializes in comprehensive medical and surgical care of the eye including eye exams, contact lenses, diagnosis and treatment of dry eye disease, and refractive surgery.
-If you need dry eye relief, contact our Roswell office to schedule a dry eye evaluation with Dr. Newman.
+Stuart Newman, M.D. in our Roswell office and Leon Gross, M.D. in our Sandy Springs office lead the Thomas Eye Group Dry Eye Center of Excellence.
+Drs.
+Newman and Gross are Board Certified ophthalmologists who specializes in comprehensive medical and surgical care of the eye including eye exams, and diagnosis and treatment of dry eye disease.
+If you need dry eye relief, contact our Roswell office or Sandy Springs office to schedule a dry eye evaluation.

 There are 2 basic types of dry eye: evaporative (86%) and aqueous deficient (14%) or the 2 can co-exist.
 In aqueous deficient, the patient does not make adequate tears and in evaporative, the tears evaporate too quickly in between blinking.
 Tears are composed of 3 basic components: mucus, water, and oil.
 The oil is secreted by oil glands (Meibomian glands) in all 4 eyelids.
 The purpose of the oil is to act like glue to keep the tear on the ocular surface.
 If the oil component is not healthy, the tear evaporates too quickly.
 The oil component normally has the consistency of olive oil and looks watery and clear.
 But if abnormal it looks more like toothpaste.
 This toothpaste secretion blocks the openings of the glands and can lead to styes (chalazia) in the eyelid and loss of eyelashes.
 It also causes inflammation (chronic redness) of the ocular surface, leading to an unstable tear film that evaporates too quickly.
 Symptoms may include redness, burning, itching, irritation, gritty sensation, sticky discharge in the morning, a sensation of a film in vision, matting, and crusting of lashes, light sensitivity, and even watering of the eyes.
 Paradoxically, a dry eye can present with profuse watering.
 If the ocular surface is dry, it tells the brain and the brain tells the tear gland to compensate by making tears.
 However, these compensatory tears are abnormal reflex tears and the patient is bothered by looking through a pool of abnormal tears, blurring their vision.
 They have to constantly wipe away tears, which irritates the surrounding skin.